ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with empty payload.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODE".
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If verification succeeds, the handler returns a 2.05 (Content) message containing newly-generated individual keying material for the Client, or information enabling the Client to derive it.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ15) and registered in {{iana-reg}}.